Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-22-dosheader.md

 # Key fields in the DOS header

-`e_magic`: a 2-byte signature that must equal to `MZ` (`0x4D5A` in hexadecimal).
+`WORD e_magic`: a 2-byte signature that must equal to `MZ` (`0x4D5A` in hexadecimal).
 This sequence lets the loader know that the file is a valid DOS executable (and by extension, a valid PE file).

-`e_lfanew`: a 4-byte field that contains the offset (relative to the start of `MZ` signature) where the NT header begins.
-It's located of
+`LONG e_lfanew`: In PE files, this newer 4-byte field contains the offset to the NT header.
+It's relative to `e_magic`, the `MZ` signature) which is the start of the file.

 ![e_lfanew field](/assets/images/pefileformat/dosheader/image-2.png)

-In this example, we can see that `e_lfanew` field corresponds to the byte sequence `C8 00 00 00`.
+In the following example, `e_lfanew` field corresponds to the byte sequence `C8 00 00 00`.
 That means that `0xC8` (ignoring the null values) is the offset to the NT header in modern PE files.

 **To find the NT header in HxD**, let's go to offset `C8` that we got from the `e_lfanew` field, this offset is relative to the file start (`0x0`):